-- Locate a convenient area in your vehicle for the installation of the radio.
+- 1. Locate a convenient area in your vehicle for the installation of the radio.
 Hold the mounting bracket with the radio in the location where the radio is to be installed.
 Make sure nothing will interfere with either the radio or the mounting bolts.
-Mark and then drill holes for the mounting bracket. - Most radio antennas come equipped with a PL-259 plug.
+Mark and then drill holes for the mounting bracket. - 2.
+Most radio antennas come equipped with a PL-259 plug.
 Connect this plug to the ANT.
 Jack in the rear of the radio. - 3.
 Extending from the rear of the radio is a fused red and black wire for the DC connections to the vehicle's electrical system.
-For best performance, it is strongly recommended that the red lead be taken directly to the positive terminal on the vehicle's battery and the black lead be connected to the nearest chassis ground.
-(Note: This radio is designed for vehicles with negative ground systems.)
+For best performance, it is strongly recommended that red lead be connected directly to the positive terminal on the vehicle's battery and the black lead be connected directly to the negative terminal on the battery.
+(Note, not connecting both leads direct to the battery may cause performance problems) This radio is designed for vehicles with negative ground systems.

 Connections should be made using appropriate "crimp on" lugs of a size large enough to make good contact with the bolt used to fasten to the battery and the chassis ground.
-It is a good safety idea to install a second fuse that would provide protection in case the red wire was to "fray" or get pinched and short to the body of the vehicle, somewhere between the battery and the radio.
+It is a good safety idea to install a second 30 amp fuse that would provide protection in case the red wire was to "fray" or get pinched and short to the body of the vehicle, somewhere between the battery and the radio.